Re-entry

 General Course Students

-General Course students are allowed to re-sit assessments in the UG IRDAP as long as you have failed or been absent from the assessment with good reason.
+General Course students are allowed to re-sit assessments in IRDAP as long as you have failed or been absent from the assessment with good reason.

 Intercollegiate Students